adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Certainly," asserted the Wizard.
 "We cannot travel through this forest at night.
 So let us make a camp here, and have some supper, and sleep until daylight comes again.
 In order to camp we need tents.
 Will someone lend me a handkerchief?"

-The Shaggy Man offered him one, and Aunt Em an- other.
+The Shaggy Man offered him one, and Aunt Em another.
 He took them both and laid them carefully upon the grass near to the edge of the forest.
 Then he laid his own handkerchief down, too, waved his left hand toward the handkerchiefs and said,

 "Tents of canvas, white as snow, Let me see how fast you grow!"